Analytics overview

 When a link has an active A/B experiment, click analytics are attributed to stable variant keys.
 In the link's detail analytics:

-• The Conversions sub-page also breaks down conversions by variant key, so you can see not just which variant got more clicks, but which variant led to more conversions.
+- Rows in the Conversions sub-page carry the attributed variant and experiment identifiers, so you can see not just which variant got more clicks, but which variant led to more conversions.

 Nimriz does not calculate statistical significance.
 All experiment decisions are made based on the raw click and conversion counts you observe.